-In line with the reference regulatory framework, the TECA project focuses on design and production of an encapsulation system for the engine compartment (parts mounted directly on the body) which, allows to reduce heat loss when the engine is stopped; In this way the stored heat allows the cooling of the propulsion unit to be delayed and, at the next re-start, to reduce emissions and fuel consumption, at levels similar to those of the thermally regime engine.
+According to the European Community regulation 443/2009, TECA project focused on design and production of an encapsulation system for the engine compartment (parts mounted directly on the body).
+The new design solution allows to reduce heat loss when the engine is stopped.
+The stored heat allows the cooling of the propulsion unit to be delayed and, in the re-start, to reduce emissions and fuel consumption, at levels similar to those of the thermally regime engine.

 - Design of new components with related packaging checks;

-- Development of the production process with analysis of the recyclability of the material at the end of the component’s life cycle;
+- Development of the manufacturing process with analysis on the recyclability of the material

-- Experimental plan directly on the test car for a continuous verification of acoustic, thermal and emission performance;
+- Experimental plan on the test car to verify acoustic, thermal and emission performance;

-- Evaluation of sustainability in terms of eco-innvoation.
+- Evaluation of sustainability in terms of eco-innovation.

-Different mixtures of PA6 and PA66 loaded with glass fibers, and different compounds that use the use of additives to improve the mechanical and physical properties of the materials have been developed and characterized.
+Different mixtures of PA6 and PA66 loaded with GF (glass fibers), and different compounds to improve the mechanical and physical properties of the materials have been developed and characterized

-A numerical-experimental characterization was performed on the new materials to obtain the complete cards to be included in the calculation codes for the computer simulations of the project demonstrators.
+A numerical-experimental testing was performed on the new materials to obtain the material behavior curves.
+These curves were applied in the cards of FEM codes to evaluate the demonstrators/components behavior.

-The material defined for the construction of the components of the engine encapsulation is based on polyamide, for the structural function, expanded polyurethane and carbon fiber, for thermal and acoustic insulation function.
+The material defined for the construction of the components of the engine encapsulation is based on polyamide (to guarantee structural function), expanded polyurethane and carbon fiber (for thermal and acoustic insulation function).

-The new design solutions have been verified both on virtual models and directly on prototypes through a wide experimental test campaign.
+The new design solutions have been verified both on virtual FEM models and directly on physical prototypes through a wide experimental test campaign.